Please find my CV here:

 welcome.

-Since 2007, I've researched with the Qualitative Reasoning Group within the field of Artificial Intelligence.
+From 2007-2012, I researched with Northwestern's Qualitative Reasoning Group within the field of Artificial Intelligence.
+The graduate school posted a highlight on my research here.

 Learning Causal Models